zack-bitcoin/amoveo/docs/other_blockchains/the_defence_of_pos.md

 "soft forks can not change the fork choice rule"

-This seems like the most hopeful argument of them all, but there aren't enough details to be sure if it could work.
+It isn't clear how this assertion could help make a PoS secure against soft-fork-bribery attacks, but I can prove it false anyway.

-The difference in the fork choice rule is basically what is protecting PoW from soft-fork-bribery attacks, so it makes sense that a similar trick could be useful for PoS.
+If an attacker can redistriute funds however they want, then they can redistribute the funds to undo any costs that are internal to the system.
+So if the fork choice rule gives advantage to the side that pays more financial costs, a soft-fork can be set up to exactly counter those costs.

-But until someone actually provides such a fork choice rule, and demonstrates that it does work to prevent this attack, this isn't enough evidence to show that PoS can possibly be secure from soft-fork-bribery attacks.
+If the fork choice rule involves costs that are external to the system, that would be considered PoW, not PoS.

 argument 2: